Dutch Americans: English words of Dutch origin

+Creole dialects

 Contact between other languages also created various creoles with Dutch as the base language.
 Two examples, Jersey Dutch and Mohawk Dutch, are now extinct.
 This is possibly due to the ease of transition from Dutch to English, stemming from a shared linguistic genealogy.

+Newspapers

 Little Chute, Wisconsin, remained a Dutch-speaking community—known locally as "speaking Hollander"—into the twentieth century.
 As late as 1898, church sermons and event announcements were in Dutch.
 Dutch newspapers continued in the area—mainly in De Pere by Catholic clergymen—were published up until World War I. The only remaining publication that is written exclusively in Dutch is Maandblad de Krant, which is published monthly in Penticton, British Columbia, Canada, and mailed to subscribers throughout the United States from Oroville, Washington.

-The American state of Rhode Island is a surviving example of Dutch influence in Colonial America.
-In 1614, was christened as Roodt Eylandt (Rood Eiland in modern Dutch), meaning "Red Island", referring to the red clay found on the island.

 Dutch-American Heritage Day

 As of 1990, November 16 is "Dutch-American Heritage Day".
 On November 16, 1776, a small American warship, the Andrew Doria, sailed into the harbor of the Dutch island of Sint Eustatius in the West Indies.
 Only four months before, the United States had declared its independence from Great Britain.
 The American crew was delighted when the governor of the island ordered that his fort's cannons be fired in a friendly salute.
 The first ever given by a foreign power to the flag of the United States, it was a risky and courageous act.
 Indeed, angered by Dutch trading and contraband with the rebellious colonies, the British seized the island a few years later.
 The Dutch recaptured the island in 1784.